You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [08:06]

 We all knew with the same feeling we had this week that it would never be the same.
-Again on August 6th and shortly thereafter, when the newspapers began to come out with pictures of those mushroom clouds billowing up over Hiroshima and Nagasaki, we knew again that nothing would ever be the same, or could be.
+Again on August 6th and shortly thereafter, when the newspapers began to come out with pictures of those mushroom clouds billowing up over Hiroshima and Nagasaki. we knew again that nothing would ever be the same, or could be.
 And I think some of the same kind of experience we felt and witnessed in 1963 when President Kennedy was killed, and later that same decade when his brother Robert fell to an assassin's bullet along with Martin Luther King.
 And then we watched our inner cities being torched by people enraged and frustrated by injustice.
-For me, I must say that it still seems astonishing.
+For me, I must say that it still seems astonishing, astonishing how naive and innocent we seem to be.

-Astonishing how naive and innocent we seem to be, even after what might well prove to be the bloodiest century in our human history.
-And in fact, the whole history of the world is sometimes viewed as nothing more than page after page soaked in blood, and buried in the rubble again and again.
-Flames, smoking debris, the salvage operations, the bringing out, the burying of the dead.
+even after what might well prove to be the bloodiest century in our human history.
+And in fact, the whole history of the world is sometimes viewed as nothing more than page after page soaked in blood and buried in the rubble again and again.
+Flames, smoking debris, the salvage operations, the bringing out, bearing of the dead.
 If I need any reminder of why I practice, I need only summon those images.
-And finally, I must say that sitting as we do here today is, and must be, a kind of dying.
+And finally, I must say that sitting as we do here today is and must be a kind of dying.

 [10:39]

 We come here to unclench our minds and fists, to unclench them, to gather and to sit in silence and go even beyond the need for comfort or consolation.
-Maybe it's just my time in life, but I want to simplify.
-To consign the rest of my days to whatever fate awaits me, instead of scolding or preaching or complaining or blaming.
-I feel like an old grandmother who just wants to cradle some her child in her hands, rock it gently and murmur, they're there.
+Maybe it's just my time in life.
+But I want to simplify, to consign the rest of my days to whatever fate awaits me instead of scolding or preaching or complaining or blaming.
+I feel like an old grandmother who just wants to cradle some hurt child in her hands, rock it gently and murmur, There, there.
 I'd like to end with a poem.
 Maybe two poems, actually.

 [15:09]

-But, if there's something in your heart, some poem, some particular line or phrase or feeling that you would like to bring forward and it fits the time and place.
-Let's take a minute and see if anybody has something like that they would like to say.
-Afterwards we'll go back to sitting.
+But if there's something in your heart, some poem, some particular line or phrase or feeling that you would like to bring forward and it fits the time and place, Let's take a minute and see if anybody has something like that they would like to say.
+After which we'll go back to sitting.
 Silence is the best mantra of all.

 [16:14]